soumikp/soumikp.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the [Department of Biostatistics](https://www.sph.pitt.edu/biostatistics) at the [University of Michigan](https://www.pitt.edu).
-In the summer of 2024, I graduated from the University of Michigan with a Ph.D. in Biostatistics.
+I am an Assistant Professor in the [Department of Biostatistics and Health Data Science](https://www.sph.pitt.edu/biostatistics) at the [University of Pittsburgh](https://www.pitt.edu).
+In the summer of 2024, I graduated from the University of Michigan, Ann Arbor with a Ph.D. in Biostatistics.

 ## 📖 Research